-City Council delays arena rezoning
+City Council delays Red Wings arena rezoning request

 Detroit — The City Council on Tuesday delayed a decision on a controversial rezoning request for a planned Red Wings arena amid debate over traffic, parking and historic preservation of adjacent buildings.

 The panel pulled the item from its formal session agenda at the request of the Ilitch family's development company, Olympia Development of Michigan.
 Olympia asked for the delay after a council committee proposed rezoning modifications that call for public gather spaces, parking limitations and the inclusion of the vacant Park Avenue Hotel in the planned district.